About the Project

-A 3.5-year PhD studentships is available under the supervision of Prof Rob Appleby (Department of Physics and Astronomy, University of Manchester and Cockcroft Institute) and Dr Guido Sterbini, Dr Stefano Redaelli (CERN) to develop beam-beam simulations including machine non-linearities and noise for HL-LHC to explore proton long-term stability, halo evolution and machine performance.
+A 3.5-year PhD studentship is available under the supervision of Dr Rob Appleby (School of Physics and Astronomy, University of Manchester and Cockcroft Institute) and Dr Yannis Papaphillppou (CERN), to develop beam-beam simulations including machine non-linearities and noise for HL-LHC to explore proton long-term stability and machine performance.
 This student will create new tools for proton dynamics and perform data analysis for the follow-up of the beam and luminosity lifetime during the LHC run.
 These studies will be used to refine the operational scenario of HL-LHC and test various options in simulations and machine developments.
-Additional information concerning the magnet field quality and the crab- cavity will become available as the post progresses, along with new models for the halo control of hollow electron lenses.
+Additional information concerning the magnet field quality and the crab- cavity will become available as the post progresses.
 The student will participate to machine studies during LHC Run 3.

 These studies will be used to refine the operational scenario of HL-LHC, test various options in simulations and machine developments and make parameter constraints.
-The student will apply these tools to the study of halo evolution with hollow electron lenses.
 The PhD project work will hence be a mixture of theoretical, computational and experimental work on the LHC.
 Full training in beam dynamics and LHC machine physics will be given.

 The project is part of HL-LHC-UK, the UK project to deliver key R&D and hardware to HL-LHC in the areas of HL-LHC in beam dynamics, collimation, crab cavities, diagnostics, cold powering and surface treatments.
 The student will join a vibrant and supportive UK-wide team and will be based in the UK.
 There will be an opportunity to spend some time at CERN.